IBM/datascienceontology-frontend/assets/pages/help.md

 title: What is the Data Science Ontology?
 ---

-The Data Science Ontology (DSO) is a knowledge base about data science with a focus on computer programming for data analysis.
-The concepts of the ontology are drawn from statistics, machine learning, and the practice of software engineering for data science.
-Besides cataloging and organizing data science concepts, the ontology provides semantic annotations of commonly used software libraries for data science, such as [pandas](https://pandas.pydata.org/), [scikit-learn](http://scikit-learn.org/), and [statsmodels](http://www.statsmodels.org/).
+The Data Science Ontology (DSO) is a knowledge base about data science with a focus on computer programming.
+The **concepts** of the ontology are drawn from statistics, machine learning, and the practice of software engineering for data science.
+Besides cataloging and organizing data science concepts, the ontology provides semantic **annotations** of commonly used software libraries for data science, such as [pandas](https://pandas.pydata.org/), [scikit-learn](http://scikit-learn.org/), and [statsmodels](http://www.statsmodels.org/).
 Annotations map the libraries' types and functions onto the ontology's universal concepts.

 ### Mission

-The purpose of the Data Science Ontology is to enable artificial intelligence (AI) capabilities for collaborative, data-driven science, such as:
+The purpose of the Data Science Ontology is to enable **artificial intelligence (AI)** capabilities for data science, such as:

+- semantic queries on data analyses
+- comparison of semantic similarity between data analyses
 - automated statistical meta-analysis
 - meta-learning for machine learning
-- semantic queries on a corpus of data analyses
-- similarity measures on data analyses and personal recommendations for data scientists

 Several of these capabilities are currently under development as part of the broader Open Discovery project.

-The connection between the Data Science Ontology and AI for data science is established by a suite of tools for computer program analysis.
-Using the ontology's annotations, our tools can automatically construct a machine-interpretable semantic representation of a data analysis that is written in a conventional programming language like Python or R. Such semantic representations serve as raw material for machine learning algorithms operating on data analyses.

 ## Learning more

-If you'd like to learn more about the Data Science Ontology, keep reading along one of the following tracks.
+If you'd like to learn more about the Data Science Ontology, keep reading along one of these tracks:

 1. [Introduction to the Data Science Ontology](/help/intro)
    After reading this informal introduction, you will understand the basics of the ontology language and know how to interpret the concept and annotation entries found on this website.